 and accurate results of analysis.

-In 1995, the Center for Analytical Chemistry at the IFA-Tulln started to build up a PT scheme for external quality assurance in water analysis on behalf of the Austrian Federal Ministry of Agriculture, Forestry, Environment and Water Management.
+In 1994, the Institute of Bioanalytics and Agro-Metabolomics at the IFA-Tulln started to build up a PT scheme for external quality assurance in water analysis on behalf of the Federal Ministry of Agriculture, Regions and Tourism.
 Since then, this scheme has been extended to a multiplicity of inorganic and organic parameters.
 It is an important part of the nation-wide measurement programme.

 The IFA-Tulln is located close to the Danube river approximately 40 kilometres northwest of Vienna and was opened in 1994.
 It is a department of the University of Natural Resources and Life Sciences, Vienna and is called "Department of Agrobiotechnology, IFA-Tulln".

-Our institute, the Center for Analytical Chemistry has 800 m2 laboratory space, a friendly working atmosphere and modern instrumentation for environmental trace analysis.
+Our institute, the Institute of Bioanalytics and Agro-Metabolomics has 800 m2 laboratory space, a friendly working atmosphere and extensive and modern equipment for environmental analysis.